Shrikanth9/sprites-extract/README.md

 # PREREQUISITES

 ```
-It is intended to be used in a browser environment where the files are served to the browser.
-So you need to use a module bundler (eg: webpack, parcel, vite etc) in order to serve package contents to the browser.
+1. It is intended to be used in a browser environment where the files are served to the browser.
+2. Use a module bundler (eg: webpack, parcel, vite etc) in order to serve package contents to the browser.

 ```